 (he always was a charmer)

-Tesco have compensated me for sharing with you the new Fox & Ivy range.
+This is a paid collaboration with Tesco, who have compensated me for sharing with you the new Fox & Ivy range.
 All product choices, opinions, reviews and photography are my own.
+Also contains affiliate links.

 So – everything on the Date Night Table except the wineglasses, cutlery and napkins are from the SS19 Fox & Ivy range.
 I’m in LOVE I tell you.